 Ductless Systems

 When HVAC contractors mention ductless systems, they’re talking about ductless mini splits.
-These systems use heat pump technology and a system of small air handlers to cool a home.
+If you’re considering ductless mini split installation for zoned comfort, these systems use heat pump technology and a system of small air handlers to cool a home.
 The beauty of this type of system is that all the air handlers can be run individually for specific comfort or all together to mimic the feeling of a central air conditioner.

 What You Should Consider